Jerry Jones' attorney, in letter, says owners being misled about Roger Goodell contract negotiations

 Two sources believe there are "about 15 owners" who want to review the details of any final proposal to Goodell before it is completed.?A league source countered with the belief that owners will now rally to support Blank over Jones on the issue.

-Jones' counsel, in his letter, wrote the primary goal of the Cowboys' owner is not to seek litigation, but full transparency from Blank on terms that have been "harbored" from owners.
-He wrote it is "necessary" changes to the proposal be implemented.
+Jones' counsel, in his letter, wrote the primary goal of the Cowboys' owner is not to seek litigation but full transparency from Blank on terms that have been "harbored" from owners.
+Jones' letter said "necessary" changes to Goodell's proposal should be implemented.
 Absent those changes, Jones' words imply he will take legal action.

 "Accordingly, Jerry Jones will continue to exercise his right to protect himself and the other Owners from the Committee Chairman's undertaking of a substantial financial commitment on behalf of the NFL without the Owner's vote," Cohen wrote.